Data-Forge-Solutions/Data-Forge-Solutions.github.io/README.md

 # Data-Forge-Solutions.github.io

-This repository contains the static website for **DataForge Solutions**.
+This repository contains the static website for **Data Forge Solutions**.

 Available pages:

 - `index.html` – Landing page with an overview of the company
-- `team.html` – Meet the team behind DataForge Solutions
+- `team.html` – Meet the team behind Data Forge Solutions
 - `open-source.html` – Information about our open source projects
 - `paid-tools.html` – Placeholder for upcoming commercial tools